crusher-dev/documentation/docs/reference/sql/group-by.md

 :::note

-QuestDB groups aggregation results implicitly and does not require the GROUP BY keyword.
+Crusher groups aggregation results implicitly and does not require the GROUP BY keyword.
 It is only supported for convenience.
 Using the GROUP BY clause explicitly will return the same results as if the clause was omitted.